ejbenke/jQuery-Accordion-Section/README.md

 * Edit the following line of code (line 28) in ClassicAccordion,html to replace "ListName" with the actual name of your list that you want to use to populate the Accordion Section:
 `sEndPoint += "/_api/web/lists/getbytitle('ListName')/items";`
 * In ClassicAccordion.html, either edit the paths in the first 3 lines or make sure you mirror the folder structure specified within your Site Assets folder on your site.
-* Add your modified ClassicAccordion.html file to Site Assets
+* Add your modified ClassicAccordion.html file to your Site Assets
-* Add jQuery library, jquery.min.js (not included in this repo) to Site Assets
+* Add jQuery library, jquery.min.js (not included in this repo) to your Site Assets.
+[Download jQuery](https://jquery.com/download/)
-* Add my custom jQueryUI library and associated css (or generate your own and use those instead) to Site Assets
+* Add my custom jQueryUI library and associated css (or generate your own and use those instead: [jQueryUI download builder](https://jqueryui.com/download/)) to your Site Assets

 ![Add your code to Site Assets](./assets/FilesInSiteAssets.png)